-1. DOCUMENTATION
+2. DOCUMENTATION

-The SHPO has developed two Project Review Forms.
-One is a Section 106 Project Review Form (Appendix F), the other is specific to SCDHEC - OCRM permitted projects (Appendix G).
-Electronic copies of these forms can be found by following the links on the SHPO website at http://shpo.sc.gov/programs/revcomp/Documents/106Form.pdf.
-There is no Project Review Form specific to SCDHEC - Mining or State Owned or Leased Historic Properties projects.
+The SHPO has developed a Section 106 Project Review Form; for the form, please see the SHPO website: https://scdah.sc.gov/sites/scdah/files/Documents/Historic%20Preservation%20(SHPO)/Programs/Programs/Review%20and%20Compliance/Section-106_Project_Review_Form.pdf.
+There is no Project Review Form specific to SCDES - Mining or State Owned or Leased Historic Properties projects.
 For these projects, the information requested on the Project Review Forms is to be included in the cover letter that accompanies the submittal.
+SCDES - BCM permitted projects will be coordinated through their project managers to the SHPO Archaeologist.
+However, for the aforementioned projects not containing separate review forms, initial due diligence requests can be submitted to the SHPO Archaeologist through the Section 106 Project Review From (Due Diligence must be checked upon the Section 106 Review Form).